patloria/NCP-calculator/README.md

 ==================
 - Any Linux operating system with [NodeJs] (http://nodejs.org/) installed
 - Your institution must have a current Scopus subscription
-- The USQ Scopus API key must be replaced with your institiution's [API key] (http://searchapi.scopus.com/home.url)
+- The USQ Scopus API key must be replaced with your institution's [API key] (http://searchapi.scopus.com/home.url)
-- The USQ ezyproxy URL must be replaced with your institutuions ezyproxy URL or equivalent
+- The USQ ezyproxy URL must be replaced with your institution's ezyproxy URL or equivalent

 Known bugs
 ==================
 - Calculations may take a long time (average is 30 mins per author per year) as an API request needs to be made for 25 journal publications at a time (for the calculation of the journal's CPP)
-- The calculatr currently crashes for journlas (such as proceedings) with more than 5,000 publications per annum
+- The calculator currently crashes for journals (such as proceedings) with more than 5,000 publications per annum
 - There is currently no data output functionality (best current workaround is to copy and paste tabular output into Excel)

 Instructions for end users